-Names released of 31 masked Patriot Front extremists
+Police name 31 members of Patriot Front arrested for plan to ‘riot’ Idaho Pride

-Names released of 31 members of Patriot Front ‘little army’ arrested for plan to ‘riot’ Idaho Pride
+Police name 31 members of Patriot Front ‘little army’ arrested for plan to ‘riot’ Idaho Pride event

-The group arrested over the weekend had had shields, riot gear and a smoke grenade
+The group arrested over the weekend reportedly had shields, riot gear and a smoke grenade

 All 31 masked Patriot Front members who were arrested inside a truck near an Idaho city’s Pride in the Park event have been identified by police.

-The Kootenai County Sheriff’s Office released the names and pictures of the suspects on Sunday, one day after the group’s U-haul had been intercepted by authorities at a traffic stop.
+The Kootenai County Sheriff’s Office released the names and pictures of the suspects on Sunday, one day after the group’s U-haul was intercepted by authorities at a traffic stop.
 The police, according to the Spokesman, had been tipped off about the group after a concerned citizen had reportedly called in about what they described as a “small army”.

 Inside, officers had found the dozens of men dressed in matching outfits of khakis, blue shirts, beige hats and white cloths covering their faces and equipped with shields, shin guards, riot gear and a smoke grenade.

-The sheriff’s office confirmed that among the 31 men arrested was on Sunday was the founder of extremist hate group, Thomas R Rousseau.
+The sheriff’s office confirmed that among the 31 men arrested on Sunday was the founder of extremist hate group, Thomas R Rousseau.
 The Idaho-Statesman had reported earlier over the weekend that group’s founder was among the white nationalists who police in Coeur d’Alene found packed into the back of a U-Haul truck.

 “They came to riot downtown,” the city’s police chief Lee White told a press conference on Saturday, adding that they came with documents “similar to an operations plan that a police or military group would put together for an event”.